 Anguilla, British West Indies

-Anguilla (pronounced an–GWILL–uh) is an island in the Leeward Islands, which is a subset of the Lesser Antilles.
+Anguilla (pronounced an–GWILL–luh) is an island in the Leeward Islands, which is a subset of the Lesser Antilles.
+(Note: to fit in, do NOT pronounce it as an–GEEEE–luh or an–GWHEEL–luh!)

-It is closest to the French/Dutch island of St. Martin/Sint Maarten, with St. Bartholomew and Saba within viewing distance.
+The closest island is the French/Dutch island of St. Martin/Sint Maarten (about five miles away).
+St. Bartholomew and Saba are within viewing distance.

 Anguilla is a quiet island with award–winning sandy beaches, and equally award–winning hotels and restaurants.
 It has little traffic, no cruise ships and no casinos.
 This is the place to visit for the food, beaches, and water sports.